Life insurance death benefit is not always protected from the claims of creditors in Florida probate and trust administration.

 In the case, a large life insurance policy was made payable to a revocable trust.
-The decedent, at the time of death, had extensive creditors that pursued the death benefit.
+The decedent, at the time of death, had extensive creditors that pursed the death benefit.

 Whenever any person residing in the state shall die leaving insurance on his or her life, the said insurance shall inure exclusively to the benefit of the person for whose use and benefit such insurance is designated in the policy, and the proceeds thereof shall be exempt from the claims of creditors of the insured unless the insurance policy or a valid assignment thereof provides otherwise.